-Nonetheless, neurotypical human personalities exhibit a wide range in the extent to which these emotions are generated, processed and expressed.¹ On the low end of the emotional spectrum are individuals with antisocial traits (about 1-4% of the human population).
+Nonetheless, neurotypical human personalities exhibit a wide range in the extent to which these emotions are generated, processed and expressed.¹ On the low end of the emotional spectrum are individuals with psychopathic or antisocial traits (about 1-4% of the human population).
 Those with this predisposition have a higher threshold for autonomic arousal, and diminished feelings of fear, anxiety, guilt, and compassion.
-They are often described as “cold” and “calculated,” but many are nonviolent and high-functioning in society as efficient, rational decision-makers.
+They are often described as “cold” and “calculated,” but many are nonviolent and high-functioning in society as rational-minded thinkers and decision-makers.
 However, they are more likely to engage in criminal behavior if exposed to violence, isolation, or other disturbances during their childhood.
-And in general, those with low emotional empathy are more prone to actions that are considered selfish or corrupt.
+And in general, those with low emotional empathy are more prone to actions that are considered cruel or corrupt.

 “Sometimes the truth is not just that it hurts, but that it’s just so disappointing.
 You want to believe in romance and have romance in your life—even the most hardcore, cold intellectual wants the romantic notion.
 It kind of makes life worth living.
 But with these kinds of things, you really start thinking about what a machine it means we are—what it means that some of us don’t need those feelings, while some of us need them so much.
 It destroys the romantic fabric of society in a way.” – James Fallon, a neuroscientist and self-identified psychopath.

 At the high end of the emotional spectrum are individuals with sensory-processing sensitivity (about 15-20% of the human population).
 Highly sensitive persons (HSPs) have a lower threshold for both physical and emotional arousal.
-They tend to experience their feelings more strongly and are more easily overwhelmed by social stimuli.
-Thus, HSPs are often described as “quiet” or “awkward,” but many successfully adjust to and tolerate their environments.
-They tend to be intuitive thinkers with a higher capacity for emotional empathy.
-However, HSPs have a higher propensity for developing mood and anxiety disorders if exposed to significant stress.
+They tend to experience their feelings more strongly and are more easily overwhelmed by environmental and social stimuli.
+Thus, HSPs are often described as “shy” or “awkward,” though many successfully adjust as extroverts.
+They tend to be intuitive thinkers with a greater capacity for emotional empathy and spiritual profundity.
+However, HSPs are at great risk for developing mood and anxiety disorders if exposed to significant stress.
 And when over-aroused, they are more prone to behaviors that are considered neurotic or irrational.

 ¹Please note that my descriptions regarding antisocial personalities (psychopathy, sociopathy, etc.) and highly sensitive personalities are generalizations that characterize the extremes of a spectrum.
-Recognizing the full spectrum of emotional arousal and processing, and knowing where you fall on this spectrum, is important not only for understanding yourself and your social interactions, but also for knowing how certain cultural and psychosocial factors might affect the various members of your community.
+Recognizing the full spectrum of emotional arousal and processing, and knowing where you fall on this spectrum, are important not only for understanding yourself and your social interactions, but also for knowing how certain cultural and psychosocial factors might affect your mental wellbeing, and the wellbeing of those around you.
 And because this philosophy attempts to target both of these extremes, where you fall on this spectrum (i.e. the extent to which emotion and intuition influence your cognition) may affect your response to different parts of this discussion.

 “Human beings have a demonstrated talent for self-deception when their emotions are stirred.” – Carl Sagan

 Emotion (e) is how the mind assigns meaning and value to every conscious experience.
-Emotion drives our most pronounced behaviors and sustains our most powerful beliefs.
+Emotion drives our most pronounced behaviors (b) and sustains our most powerful beliefs.
 Emotion alters our perception (p) of reality and the scope of our morality.
-Human nature suggests that human harmony (b) must involve a shared emotional state (e).
+Human nature suggests that human harmony (b) must involve a shared affective state (e).
 In this case, a global unity would require a love that eliminates hate, a pride and happiness that includes everyone on Earth.
-But these states of affect are, in nearly every circumstance, bound to a sense of purpose (m).
-And the greater the purpose, the more compelling the emotion (e), and the more powerful the unity (b).
+But these mental states are, in nearly every circumstance, bound to a sense of purpose (m).
+And the higher the purpose, the stronger the emotion (e), and the greater the unity (b).
 This principle of human nature is perhaps best demonstrated by the religious mind and its craving for relevance.